static-frame/static-frame/doc/source/articles/ftyping.md

 Both ``Require.LabelsOrder`` and ``Require.LabelsMatch`` can associate functions with label specifiers to validate data values.
 If the validator is applied to column labels, a ``Series`` of column values will be provided to the function; if the validator is applied to index labels, a ``Series`` of row values will be provided to the function.

-Similar to the usage of ``Annotated``, the label is replaced with a list, where the first item is the label specifier, and the remaining items are row- or column-processing functions that return a Boolean.
+Similar to the usage of ``Annotated``, the label specifier is replaced with a list, where the first item is the label specifier, and the remaining items are row- or column-processing functions that return a Boolean.

 To extend the example above, we might validate that all "permno" values are greater than zero and that all signal values ("Mom12m", "Mom6m", "LRreversal") are greater than or equal to -1.